 Jim Shields has taken part in several hundred interviews, discussion programmes, debates and documentaries for British, French and international broadcast media.
 These include many appearances on major networks (BBC, ABC, CNN, NBC, CBC, Sky, Reuters, Bloomberg, TRT, Al Jazeera, France 24) and flagship BBC programmes such as the ‘Today Programme’ and ‘Westminster Hour’; also many appearances in major national newspapers plus overseas press (Le Monde, New York Times, Wall Street Journal, Newsweek etc).

-A few televised appearances (Macron’s election; Macron one year on; Macron in trouble - the ‘gilets jaunes’; Chirac's death and legacy; Macron's contested pension reform; the Fillon fraud trial; Castex government; Macron's presidential 'reset'):
+A few televised appearances (Macron’s election; Macron one year on; Macron in trouble - ‘gilets jaunes’; Chirac's death and legacy; Macron's pensions reform; Fillon fraud trial; Castex government; Macron's presidential 'reset'):

 For online media, see below.